FMotalleb/senior_debug/README.md

-## Debug Like a senior
+## Debug Like a Senior

-**Only for development**
+**For Development Only**
-remove the dependency in release or use it as a dev dependency
+Remove the dependency in the release or use it as a development dependency.

 ```dart
 import 'package:senior_debug/senior_debug.dart';